 Parkinson’s disease is a neurodegenerative disorder that often leads to shaking, stiffness and difficulty with walking, balancing and coordination.
 Ninety percent of people with Parkinson’s also risk developing a weak voice that can result in serious speech and swallowing difficulties.

-Additionally, more than 60 speech and language pathology graduate students and T.J.
-Ragan, director of UGA’s Speech and Hearing Clinic and clinical associate professor in the College, will receive voice training therapy for Parkinson’s disease and other neurological disorders.
+Additionally, several of the UGA Speech and Hearing Clinic’s speech-language pathology graduate students and T.J.
+Ragan, director of UGA’s Speech and Hearing Clinic and clinical associate professor in the College, received voice training therapy for Parkinson’s disease and other neurological disorders.

 “This is invaluable education for our students,” Santus said.
 “These students are going to go out into the field and treat hundreds, if not thousands, of clients during their lifetime and be able to teach future students.
 You can’t quantify the impact of this grant because it keeps going.”